aerys/gpm/README.md

 Thanks to [git-lfs](https://git-lfs.github.com/), GPM will download the a actual binary package only when it is required.

 ### 10.4.
-Why storing packages as ZIP archives?
+Why storing packages as `*.tar.gz` archives?

 Vanilla Git will compress objects.
-But git-lfs doesn't store objects in the actual Git
+But [git-lfs](https://git-lfs.github.com/) doesn't store objects in the actual Git
 repository: they are stored "somewhere else".

 To make sure we don't use too much disk space/bandwidth "somewhere else", the package archive is stored compressed.

-`gpm` is using ZIP because:
-* it's the most common compression algorithms already supported by Rust;
-* tools to create ZIP archives are widely available and easy to use.

-`gpm` might support other compression algorithms in the future.